ahuitric/PIEFinalProject/README.md

 ## Authors and acknowledgment

-Authors of the code: Alana Huitric and Isabella Abilheira.
+Author of the code: Alana Huitric.
+Electrical engineer: Isabella Abilheira.
 Mechanical engineers: Emily Wan and Maya Lum.